cachebag/nmrs/README.md

  #

 This project is still in development.
-If you would like to contribute, please read the contribution guide.
-Here's a quick setup guide to get you started:
+If you would like to contribute, please read the [contribution guide](./CONTRIBUTING.md).
+Here's a quick list of setup steps to get you started:

 **Requirements**
 * Rust toolchain (`rustup`, `cargo`, `rustc`)